Sant720/sandwich/content/docs/sandwich/core-principles.md

 We want to **make sandwiches that feel balanced, satisfying, and are easy to eat**.

-This guide breaks down the **foundational concepts of sandwich-making**.
+This article breaks down the **foundational concepts of sandwich-making**.
 These are the same principles used to make the **Crunchy Kimchi Turkey (CKT) Sandwich**, but generalized so you can apply the same thinking to any sandwich.
-Instead of memorizing steps, you’ll learn the mental models that inform good decisions: how bread behaves, how flavors and textures interact, and how structural forces impact the final result.
+Instead of memorizing steps, you will understand *why* certain choices work, no matter which ingredients you use.

 > [!WARNING]
 > ✅ **This page is a conceptual overview** of how to make better sandwiches.
 > ❌ **This page is not a recipe**.
-For step-by-step instructions, see the preparation guide.
+For step-by-step instructions, see the [preparation guide](/docs/sandwich/recipe).

 ---